NERC-CEH/hydro-pe/README.md

     python ./setup.py build
     python ./setup.py install

+`hydro-pe` requires python 3.5 or above.
+The major requirements are `netCDF4` and `numpy`, but requirements will be handled by `setup.py`.

 # Hydro-PE calculations

 Details of the calculations are available in the associated data paper in Earth System Science Data [[1]](#references).